 The consolidated complaint includes allegations similar to those in the Amended Complaint in the Consolidated Securities Action matter discussed above, challenging, among other things, the Company's disclosures related to growth and consumer demand for certain of the Company's products, as well as stock sales by certain individual defendants.
 The consolidated complaint also makes allegations related to the Company's purchase of certain parcels of land from entities controlled by Mr. Plank (through Sagamore).
 Sagamore purchased the parcels in 2014.
 Its total investment in the parcels was approximately \$72.0 million, which included the initial \$35.0 million purchase price for the property, an additional \$30.6 million to terminate a lease encumbering the property and approximately \$6.4 million of development costs.
 As previously disclosed, in June 2016, the Company purchased the unencumbered parcels for \$70.3 million in order to further expand the Company's corporate headquarters to accommodate its growth needs.
-The Company negotiated a purchase and develop the parcels.
+The Company negotiated a purchase price for the parcels that it determined represented the fair market value of the parcels and approximated the cost to the seller to purchase and develop the parcels.
 In connection with its evaluation of the potential purchase, the Company engaged an independent third-party to appraise the fair market value of the parcels, and the Audit Committee of the Company's Board of Directors engaged its own independent appraisal firm to assess the parcels.
 The Audit Committee determined that the terms of the purchase were reasonable and fair, and the transaction was approved by the Audit Committee in accordance with the Company's policy on transactions with related persons.